turingschool/curriculum/source/projects/idea_box.markdown

 end
 ```

-If you try deleting an idea again, we'll get an error saying that we don't know about any method `delete` on the Idea class.
+Flip back to your browser, and try to delete an idea.
+You should get an error saying that we don't know about any method `delete` on the Idea class.

 ### Add the missing method in Idea

-In `idea.rb`:
+We can fix this by adding a `delete` method in `idea.rb`:

 ```ruby
 class Idea